 Imported custom properties can be applied directly to the parameters within an Animation Controller, providing a lot of interesting utility without needing to jump into code.

 To do this all you need to do is create a parameter within your Animation Controller with the same name as your attribute (ie. the long name you gave it in Maya).

 When your animation plays, the attribute’s value will automatically be applied to your parameter.
 What you do with this power is up to you!

 I am endlessly fascinated by the creative ways we can apply these technical animation techniques to our games and use them to get more out of less.
-I have a lot more to explore, and if I feel like I can appropriately explain what I discover, I’m excited to share it with you.
-I hope you’ll join me next time.
+I still have so much to explore, and if I feel like I can appropriately explain what I discover I’d be excited to share it with you as well.
+I hope you’ll join me again next time.